 Health Technical Memorandum 64 (HTM64) is a Department of Health publication that provides guidelines specifically for the health care sector.
-The guidelines of HTM 64 need to be adhered to in all relevant new build projects, or whenever existing facilities are refurbished.
+The HTM 64 guidelines need to be adhered to in all relevant new build projects and whenever existing facilities are refurbished.
 Here we take a look at what’s involved.

 What is a sanitary assembly?

 HTM 64 refers specifically to the design of sanitary assemblies.
-The technical document regards a sanitary assembly as ‘comprising of a soil or waste appliance and appropriate supply and waste fittings.
+The technical document regards a sanitary assembly as ‘comprising a soil or waste appliance and appropriate supply and waste fittings.
 So this basically covers your toilets, urinals, sinks, taps and showers.
-However, in healthcare environments, this will also include hand washbasins and plaster sinks which may not necessarily be in the washroom, but in consultation and practice rooms, as well as wards and bedrooms.
+However, in healthcare environments, this will also include hand-wash basins and plaster sinks, which may not be in the washroom but in consultation and practice rooms, as well as wards and bedrooms.

-These sanitary assemblies are broken down into two further categories.
+These sanitary assemblies are further divided into two categories.
 General Pattern and Hospital Pattern.

-General Pattern refers to non-clinical sanitary ware that is used by patients, visitors and staff, while Hospital Pattern refers to sanitary assemblies that are used by staff in connection with clinical procedures.
+General Pattern refers to non-clinical sanitary ware used by patients, visitors, and staff, while Hospital Pattern refers to sanitary assemblies used by staff in connection with clinical procedures.

-Washbasins are a great way of understanding the difference between the two types of pattern.
-A General Pattern basin is designed to allow handwashing in a reservoir of water and a plug is specified to allow this – much like a common washbasin in the home bathroom.
-Meanwhile, a Hospital Pattern washbasin only allows hand washing under a constant stream of running water and has a water outlet placed on the back wall of the basin without a plug.
+Washbasins are a great way of understanding the difference between the two types of patterns.
+A General Pattern basin is designed to allow handwashing in a reservoir of water, and a plug is specified to allow this, much like a common washbasin in the home bathroom.
+Meanwhile, a Hospital Pattern washbasin allows hand washing only under a constant stream of running water and has a water outlet on the back wall of the basin, without a plug.

 Complying with HTM 64 in clinical environments

 One of the main areas of HTM 64 is water supply and basins in the clinical environment.
 These may be plaster sinks or disposal sinks in operating theatres, treatment and consultation rooms.
-As with all good design, a large part of HTM 64 is to significantly reduce the risk of contamination and the spread of bacteria.
+As with all good design, a large part of HTM 64 is to significantly reduce the risk of contamination and bacterial spread.
 Naturally, this means reduced surface areas and no nooks or crannies where bacteria can hide.
 This also means closely monitoring your mains water supply to mitigate the risk of contamination.
 Below, we look at some of the main ways this can be done.

-Vitreous china medical washbasins need to be designed to a hospital pattern, this means the drainage outlet is situated horizontally at the back of the basin.
+Vitreous china medical washbasins need to be designed to a hospital pattern, which means the drainage outlet is situated horizontally at the back of the basin.
 The basin cannot have any additional holes for taps, overflow or chains.
-This leaves you with a smooth, easy to clean sink with no areas that bacteria can linger or build up.
+This leaves you with a smooth, easy-to-clean sink with no areas where bacteria can linger or build up.

-You’ll need medical taps that need to be sensor, or lever operated.
-This stops contamination and the spread of bacteria as they are either operated by clean elbows, or automatically.
-The tap will also need to have an open nozzle and flow straightener.
-The flow of water cannot flow directly into the drain outlet, which the hospital pattern basin helps to prevent.
+You’ll need medical taps that are sensor, or lever operated.
+This stops contamination and the spread of bacteria as they are either operated by clean elbows or automatically.
+The tap will also need to have an open nozzle and a flow straightener.
+Water cannot flow directly into the drain outlet, which the hospital's pattern basin helps prevent.

 If you would like further advice on which taps or basins to choose, please get in touch.